gharials/dev-path/docs/internet-web/web-pages.md

 Before getting into how JavaScript makes web pages interactive, just keep in mind that _every browser can run JavaScript programs (see the info box below for details)_.

+??? info "In-depth resource on JavaScript"

+    See the excellent online book [The Modern JavaScript Tutorial](https://javascript.info/) for an in-depth coverage of JavaScript.

 ??? note "Concept: Browser as a JavaScript runner"

     JavaScript was originally designed only for running in browsers and remained so for a long time, NodeJS came later.